THE WAY THINGS WORK

 If elected, I will write policy that allows those affected by the issue to write policy with:

-• An open public forum parallel to each committee that creates a social mirror so we can look at ourselves.
-We can use data scrapes and analytics to see the issues, opinions, and questions we have in common, and see where we differ so we can figure out how to work together.
+An open public forum parallel to each committee that creates a social mirror so we can look at ourselves as a collective, understand our own contribution, and change what we’re doing.
+We can use data scrapes and analytics to see the issues, opinions, and questions we have in common.
+We can understand our differences so we can figure out how to work together.

+Government has operated in empty rooms long enough.
 There are so many innovative solutions already being explored and experimented with, but we have been fighting over who decides for us instead of figuring out what works for us.
 A reasonable and mature individual wants policies that work to meet their needs.
 Healthy political conversation should not be a debate if we agree to prioritize the needs we have in common.
-Rabbit is a reason to recognize the right to decide our own lives.
+We cannot afford to wait for 9 people to figure out what’s best for us - Rabbit is a reason to recognize the right to decide our own lives.

 The time has come to organize or die.